 Sometimes bad weather coupled with thunder and lightning will make the hairs stand up on your cat’s back.
-Whatever the reason is, scared cats are not too open for any petting.
-The idea behind this is that they’re already on high-alert and not anticipating any more stress.
+Whatever the reason is, scared cats are not too open to any petting.
+The idea behind this is that they’re already on high alert and not anticipating any more stress.
 Wait for a couple of minutes before petting them again.

 In cases when a new cat is brought home, they will be most likely scared of the new surroundings and new faces.
 You have to let the cat adjust to their new environment and pet them after a few weeks of familiarization.

 You should time your petting sessions carefully since cats are more receptive to being stroked when they are at ease and relaxed.
 Always pet your cat if you see that they wanted to be petted, not because you want to pet them.

 Before we go out and about in petting our cat, we must establish a solid foundation of trust in each other.
 It is essential to avoid any anxiety, especially if you have a new cat.